 It is important to educate yourself about the risks associated with breast cancer, and if you’re faced with the need for treatment, you should extensively research the facility and breast cancer team that will be working with you.

-At Scott & White, there are a number of specialists who will look over your case, follow-up with treatment, and coordinate a plan that you’re comfortable with.
+At Baylor Scott & White, there are a number of specialists who will look over your case, follow-up with treatment, and coordinate a plan that you’re comfortable with.
 Your team will communicate often and be aware of the latest advancements and options.

 “Who you choose is important,” Connerty said.
 “Make sure each member of your team actively participates in professional societies to continually increase their knowledge.
 Above all, feel confident and comfortable with your breast cancer team.
 Your trust in them will help you through your healing process.”